For Parents and Families

-We hope the information on our website helps provide the information you need to better understand post-secondary disability services so you can continue to support your daughter at this level.
+We hope the information on our website helps provide the information you need to better understand post-secondary disability services so you can continue to support your student at this level.

 In college, the service model changes dramatically.
 Individual Education Plans (IEPs) do not exist at the college level.
 There is no equivalent to the team approach to which you are likely accustomed.
 A college student is an adult in the eyes of the law and is the only one who can initiate the accommodation process.
 We are here to help our students, and to write the accommodations necessary to make her classes more accessible.
-Please encourage your daughter to apply early, and then allow her or him to take responsibility to register with disability support services.
+Please encourage your student to apply early, and then allow them to take responsibility to register with disability support services.

 Ways you can help